amethon/www/_reflections/journal.md

 The journey to the abyssopelagia has been an incredible experience that I will never forget.
 Dr. Hernandez and I set out with the goal of exploring the depths of the ocean, and we were not disappointed.
 The ocean is a vast and mysterious place, full of wonders that we could never have imagined.

-As we descended, I was struck by the eerie beauty of the deep sea.
+As we descended, I was struck by the ghostly beauty of the deep sea.
 The darkness was almost complete, but the faint glow of bioluminescent creatures illuminated our path.
 Strange and exotic creatures swam past us, some I had never seen before.

 But it was not just the sights that captivated me.
 The sense of isolation and disconnection from the world above was both daunting and exhilarating.
 It was as if we had entered another world entirely, one that was completely separate from the one we knew.